chakrit/sider/README.markdown

 open a [GitHub issue](https://github.com/chakrit/sider/issues/new) or ping me on Twitter [@chakrit](http://twitter.com/chakrit)**

+**NOTE:** If you are going to run benchmarks against Sider codebase make sure you have these [assertions](https://github.com/chakrit/sider/blob/master/src/Sider/SAssert.cs) turned off by running your test projects in RELEASE mode.
+Otherwise you might get strange benchmarking results.

 # INSTALLATION

 The quickest route to getting started with Redis using Sider is via